NinaPia/NinaPia/README.md

 - 👋 Hi, I’m @NinaPia
 - 👀 I’m interested in network security and global networking.
-- 🌱 I’m currently learning advanced security topics and programming.
+- 🌱 I’m currently learning advanced security topics, web design and programming.
 - 💞️ I’m looking to collaborate on new technology projects.
 - 📫 How to reach me? ninapiatim@gmail.com